GuestMeNot/Creative-Thoughts/DistributedMutex.md

     can vote to allow the new requester to access the lock using a consensus mechanism.
-    - When the previously unreachable prior lock holder comes online, they are informed that the lost the lock and the prior lock holder will roll back the changes to a prior state.
+    - When the previously unreachable prior lock holder comes online, they are informed that they lost the lock and the prior lock holder will roll back the changes to a prior state.

 ### Gotchas